TSFBCE24RhythmHeaveners/ThermoType-ZanyscriptGothic/README.md

 From "zany" and "script".

 # Download #
-Download the latest version right in between the Logo.png and the Earlier Versions folder that you can also download.
+Download the latest version and/or the Earlier Versions folder that you can also download.

 # Changelog #